 When done with respect, following through with consequences isn’t only about setting “punishments.”
 It teaches our values, cause-and-effect, and provides boundaries from within our kids can learn to grow.

 Do you struggle with following through with consequences?
 What are some examples of when you stayed your course and followed through?Want to get a better handle on this parenting thing?
-Join me on the mailing list and never miss a post:
+Join me on the mailing list for exclusive content: